-Get to know the talented professional artists and animators who make up the team of educators here at CG Spectrum, starting with 3D Modelling Mentor Jeremy Chinn.
+Get to know the talented professional artists and animators who make up the team of educators here at CG Spectrum, starting with 3D Modeling Mentor Jeremy Chinn.

 Jeremy Chinn has been a lead modeller and title designer on probably every big film you have heard of in the last 8 years.
 Guardians of the Galaxy, Tomorrowland, Big Hero 6, Life of Pi, Frozen, Maleficent… the list goes on and on.
-He is also one of our best 3D modelling instructors.
+He is also one of our best 3D modeling instructors.

 Learn more about how you can become a 3D Modeler for film and games.3D Modeling Course3D Modeling Course